-The Berlin Multi-Facet Personality Inventory: A Comprehensive Measure of Big Five Personality Facets
+The Berlin Multi-Facet Personality Inventory: An IPIP-Based Measure of Big Five Personality Facets

 Abstract

 A novel personality inventory is presented in this article, named the Berlin multi-facet personality inventory.
+This new instrument is an adaptation of the International Personality Item Pool (IPIP; Goldberg, 2006) to a more concise set of personality facets.
 This tool has been developed to comprise the maximum possible number of non-redundant narrow constructs below each of the Big Five domains.
 Two versions of the same inventory have been elaborated in two different languages (English and German) in order to facilitate international usability.
 In addition to the construction of the inventory, this work presents promising evidence of its psychometric properties in two different populations across two different studies.
 This inventory is freely available online.

-Public significance statement.
-Personality traits are commonly understood under the prism of the Big Five domains.
-However, narrower constructs are sometimes a more useful unit of assessment.
-Here we present an instrument that maximizes the number of facets below the Big Five domain model.

 Keywords: Personality, Big Five, facet models.

-The Berlin Multi-Facet Personality Inventory: A Comprehensive Measure of Big Five Personality Facets
+The Berlin Multi-Facet Personality Inventory: An IPIP-Based Measure of Big Five Personality Facets

 Over the last decades, the Five Factor Model (Costa & McCrae, 1992) as well as the Big Five (Goldberg, 1990; Digman, 1990) have become widely accepted models for describing general attributes of personality.
 In both cases, personality is conceived as a hierarchical model which describes individual differences in personality at the dispositional level: One of the most basic, universal, biologically-influenced, and stable layer of inter-individual differences in behavior, cognition, and feeling (McAdams & Pals, 2006).
 This hierarchical conception is relevant to acknowledge behavior from the most specific (nuances) to the more general (domains) differences in personality, through a varying number of mid-level characteristics (facets).
 Most of the research concerning criterion validity of scores from Big Five inventories has focused on the covariation between Big Five scores and relevant external outcomes.
 However, specific dispositional characteristics captured on the facet level might be of utility to provide more complex descriptions of individuality and to predict life outcomes to a major extent (John et al., 2014; Lounsbury et al., 2002; Paunonen & Ashton, 2001; Ziegler et al., 2014; Ziegler et al., 2010; Kretschmar et al., 2018).
 Unfortunately, the number and nature of facets below the Big Five domains is far from being consensual.
 In fact, many different sets of facets have been proposed (see Table 1).
 One potential reason for this proliferation could be that many facet-level models were developed as an elaboration or extension to an existing domain level measure.
 This ad-hoc inception has the disadvantage of potentially limiting the search space for possible facets.
 The current research project was conducted in order to overcome such limitations and develop a facet set spanning an extensive behavior space.